Sacral and Throat Chakras

 I find it quite easy to let words flow from me after meditation practice, and I keep a pad and pen nearby just in case.
 It’s best not to read your words or think too much as you are writing.
 Try letting go to whatever wants to flow out onto the paper.

-When you feel done writing read it.
+When you feel done writing, only then read it.
 You’ll discover a rhythm in it.
 Then you can make structure and grammatical changes to form prose or a poem.
 The options are endless really.

 I hope you enjoy adding this to your meditation practice some day.